agmsmith/RatingStone/README.md

 ## Getting started

-To get started with the app, clone the repo and then install the needed gems (assuming Ruby 2.7 and Rails 6.0 are already installed):
+To get started with the app, clone the repo and then install the needed gems (assuming Ruby 3.1.0 and Rails 7.0.1 are already installed):

 ```
 $ bundle install --without production
-$ yarn install --check-files
 ```

 Next, create the database: